HECATE-86/G4_translation_API/ReadMe.md

 - 401 on invalid/missing

 ## Rate Limiting
-- 5 requests/minute per IP (you can set this per minute, per second, per day and the request number)
+- 5 requests/minute per IP (you can configure this part.
+Set it to "number of tries per second/minute/hour/day)
 - 429 on exceed
 - In-memory tracking